 There are two ways time travel can be achieved.
-Either board a stable spaceship and fly into a wormhole, or visit ‘Louis’ at Richardplatz in Berlin’s Rixdorf borough.
+Either board a stable spaceship and fly into a wormhole or visit ‘Louis’ at Richardplatz in Berlin’s Rixdorf borough.
 The difference is that they do not serve Schnitzel in wormholes.
+Or do they?

 Entering ‘Louis’ is like going back to 1980.
-Visitors will still be in 2019 while standing on the sidewalk, but once their first foot touches the restaurant’s linoleum floor, they will be catapulted 39 years back in time, like Marty McFly without the Flux Compensator.
+Visitors will still be in 2019 while standing on the sidewalk, but once their first foot touches the restaurant’s linoleum floor, they will be catapulted 39 years back in time, just like Marty McFly, but without the Flux Compensator.

-The red and pink floor does not fit the walls in Kermit green at all.
+The red and pink floor does not go well with the walls in Kermit green, not at all.
 Imagine the most kitschy place you have seen in your life and multiply it with a ton of bad taste.
 This is how you get there.
 But here, at ‘Louis’, it does not matter at all.

 This place is all about Austrian food, and mostly about thick pork Schnitzels the size of Denmark.
 Whoever orders the Klassiker will hear how it is being prepared through the open kitchen door.
 Once the sound of frying and cutting stops, the Schnitzel is about to be delivered to the table.

 Once that big moment arrives, first-time visitors usually stare at their plate in disbelief.
 This pork Schnitzel is far larger than the plate.
 It is breaded, juicy and it buries a rather large portion of fried potatoes.